microsoft/Windows-IoT-Samples/samples/interop-customvision-textmsg-uwpapp/README.md

 - You can also use your own root CA certificate in case you have a (test) PKI for downstream devices and edge devices.

-- Copy the above generated sample PKI certificates i.e. private key 'new-edge-device.key.pem', certificate chain 'new-edge-device-full-chain.cert.pem', root CA cert 'azure-iot-test-only.root.ca.cert.pem' for authenticating the IoT Edge Device to C:\certs folder for future use.
+- Copy the above generated sample PKI certificates i.e. private key 'new-edge-device.key.pem', certificate chain 'new-edge-device-full-chain.cert.pem', root CA cert 'azure-iot-test-only.root.ca.cert.pem' for authenticating the IoT Edge Device to the folder 'C:\certs' for future use.

 Build the Windows application as an [application package in Visual Studio](https://docs.microsoft.com/windows/msix/package/packaging-uwp-apps):